likethetree/likethetree.github.io/index.markdown

 <h3>April 3rd, 2024</h3>

-<p>More work on the webite today.
+<p>More work on the website today.
 I'm quite happy with how its turning out!</p>

 <h3>April 4th, 2024</h3>